Reliability Evaluation of Individual Predictions: A Data-centric Approach: Implementation of the measures

 Higher entropy values refer to higher uncertainty, while values close to zero indicate a high certainty in the value of $y$.
 For a binary variable $y$, the maximum value of entropy is one, and it refers to the cases where the probability of each value is $0.5$.
 Using entropy to measure uncertainty for binary classification, we consider the set of tuples $V_k(\qu)\subseteq \dee$ in the $k$-vicinity of the query point $\qu$ and compute $\pe_u(\qu)$ as the entropy among them.
 Let $p_1$ be the ratio of tuples in $V_k(\qu)$ with label $1$.
 Then,

 Entropy can also be used for non-binary classification.
 However, when the cardinality of $y$ is larger than 2, entropy is not bounded by $1$ anymore.
-While different approaches can be applied for transforming the entropy values to probabilistic measures, we choose a method similar to our proposal in \S~\ref{sec:dev:po}.
-That is, we use the uncertainty values in $k$-vicinities of the tuples in $\dee$ as an indicator showing if $\qu$ belongs to an uncertain region.
-Assuming that a model trained using $\dee$ has high accuracy (or it will not get deployed in practice), one can conclude if the model should perform well for a query point that its uncertainty is comparable with the uncertainty of the tuples in $\dee$.
-In other words, one can identify the tuples in $\dee$ that their uncertainty is considered outlier compared to other tuples in the data set.
-Let $r_{u}$ be the expected percentage of the tuples in $\dee$ that have an uncertain $k$-vicinity.
-We consider a Normal distribution $\mathcal{N}(\mu_u,\sigma_u)$ where $\mu_u=(1-r_u)$ and $\sigma_u$ is the standard deviation of uncertain ratio estimation.
+Therefore, instead of using the absolute value of the entropy, we use the comparison between the uncertainty value of the query point vs. the uncertainty values in $k$-vicinities of the tuples in $\dee$ to identify if $\qu$ belongs to an uncertain region.
+Intuitively, if the uncertainty in the neighborhood of $\qu$ is smaller than a large portion of the other points in the training set, it is considered safe.
+Specifically, suppose $r_{u}$ is the expected ratio of the tuples in $\dee$ that belong to uncertain regions.
+Then, we consider a Normal distribution $\mathcal{N}(\mu_u,\sigma_u)$ where $\mu_u=(1-r_u)$ and $\sigma_u$ is the standard deviation of uncertain ratio estimation.
 During the preprocessing, we construct $\Gamma_{u_\dee}$, the sorted list of uncertainty values for the tuples in $\dee$.
 Then, given a query point $\qu$, we first compute $\mathcal{H}_\qu(y)$, the uncertainty in the $k$-vicinity of $\qu$ using Equation~\ref{eq:uncertainty}.
 Next, applying a binary search on $\Gamma_{u_\dee}$, we compute $r_{u_\qu}$, the ratio of uncertainty values in $\Gamma_{u_\dee}$ that are not larger than $r_{u_\qu}$.
 Finally, converting the values to standard-Normal distribution, $\pe_u(\qu)$ is computed as following:

 The residual sum of squares (RSS) is a popular measure for regression.
 In regression trees~\cite{breiman2017classification}, for example, the objective is to split the search space into regions with high certainty, where the RSS values in each region are minimized, i.e., the certainty in each region is maximized.
 We also use RSS for measuring $\pe_u(\qu)$ for the regression tasks.
 Let $V_k(\qu)\subseteq \dee$ be the set of tuples in the $k$-vicinity of $\qu$.
 Also, let $m_{u_\qu}$ be the average of $y$ values in $V_k(\qu)$.
 That is, $m_{u_\qu} = (\sum_{\mathbf{t}^i\in V_k(\qu)} y^i)/k$.
 Then the uncertainty around $\qu$ is computed as